Total Credit Hours: 36-39 hours (depending on track)

 1. Hold a bachelor’s degree from a regionally accredited college or university (Original transcripts for undergraduate and graduate coursework must be submitted from all institutions attended.)
 Candidates seeking a secondary license must have completed 30 credits hours in the content area.

-2. Submit a minimum undergraduate GPA of a 2.7 overall or a 2.50 overall with a 3.0 on the last 60 hours.
+2. Submit a minimum undergraduate GPA of a 2.7 overall or a 2.50 overall with a 3.0 in the last 60 hours.

-3. Complete the UCA graduate school application and qualify for graduate admission.
+3. Complete the UCA graduate school application and all other requirements to qualify for graduate admission.

 Application: Master of Arts in Teaching (MAT)